Orion telescopes and binocular deals 2023: Save big on Orion optics

 Which Orion telescope should you buy?

 When it comes to the best Orion telescope and binoculars deals, experience is irrelevant.
-The range of Orion products on the market to suit everyone from first timers to seasoned astronomers is impressive and that means you should be able to find a discount on whatever type of telescope you're looking for.
-If you're looking for something easy to use and to give you an effective viewing experience, the Orion Observer II 60 mm telescope (opens in new tab) is less than $100.
-If you're a serious skywatcher and want to splash the cash then the Orion SkyQuest XX16g GoTo Dobsonian for $4,000 is a great option (although it's hard to find in stock at the moment).
+The range of Orion products on the market to suit everyone from first-timers to seasoned astronomers is impressive and that means you should be able to find a discount on whatever type of telescope you're looking for.
+If you're looking for something easy to use and to give you an effective viewing experience, the Orion Observer II 60 mm telescope is less than $100.
+If you're a serious skywatcher and want to splash the cash then the Orion SkyQuest XX16g GoTo Dobsonian for around $4,000 is a great option (although it's hard to find in stock at the moment).

 When it comes to astrophotography, Orion's series of astrographs lead the market too.
 Again, there's something for everyone and every budget, as those looking to get the best images possible while saving every penny can opt for a reflector whereas Ritchey-Chrétien models are available if you're looking to make an investment too.

-If you're looking for something for around $100 then we recommend the Orion SpaceProbe II 76 mm (opens in new tab).
+If you're looking for something for around $100 then we recommend the Orion SpaceProbe II 76 mm.
 It provides good views of the moon's surface, planets and brighter galaxies and nebulas.
 It's less expensive than a lot of other telescopes on the market and it's easy to set up and assemble, which is handy as it means you're ready to observe your night sky targets within minutes.

 However, if you're a beginner looking for more detailed views of deep-sky targets then you'll want a telescope with a larger aperture.
 If you're willing to invest a little more in your telescope then something to consider is the Orion StarMax and Orion SkyQuest XT lineup of telescopes for great contrast and clarity through the optical system.
 It's worth reminding that the larger the aperture, the higher the price tends to be.